Life is made sweeter with this perfect peach crisp recipe! Whether you want to make it in the slow cooker or the oven, we’ve got you covered!

 Perfect Peach Crisp (Slow Cooker or Oven)

-- 8 large ripe peaches (fresh or canned, about 6 cups), peeled, pits removed and sliced NOTE: Can use apples instead for Apple Crisp (increase baking time to 40 minutes)
+- 8 large ripe peaches (fresh or canned, about 6 cups), peeled, pits removed and sliced NOTE: Can use apples or pears instead (for apples increase baking time to 40 minutes)

 - 1/4 cup sugar